fDero/MiniGrammar/README.md

 ![license: MIT](https://img.shields.io/badge/license-MIT-blue)
 # MiniGrammar

-A parser-generation library that makes use of python metaprogramming to inject the parsing-logic into user defined AST-classes.
+A parser-generation library that makes use of python metaprogramming to inject the parsing logic into user-defined AST-classes.
 All the user has to do is to decorate the classes in the codebase with the provided decorators.
 Such decorators will inject into the classes a constructor (`__init__`) and a list of parsed elements (`elems`), which will be accessible for every instance of the classes.